MrKeeey/Spring/ReadMe.txt

 - add new file: messages.properties for errors messages
 - add new custom validation CarNumber
-- add new class CarNumberValidator for custom validation -
+- add new class CarNumberValidator for custom validation
+- add new filed carNumber for test our custom validation -